marias101/copyright-ai-blockchain-api/README.md

 This repo serves as the definitive guide for organizations seeking to build **robust, intelligent, and legally compliant copyright protection systems** leveraging the latest advancements in AI, blockchain, and big data analytics.

----

-For detailed usage instructions, integration examples, and API reference, please see the [docs folder](./docs).